nicolardi/open_blog/src/blog/8-bitcoin-big-num.md

  ....
 ```

-You can see that CBigNum actually extends BIGNUM.
-This class is from the openssl library.
+You can see that CBigNum extends BIGNUM.
+This class is from the OpenSSL library.
 In the readme file is stated:

 ```c